notwarp/laravel-workflow/README.md

         // The marking store can be omitted, and will default to 'multiple_state'
         // for workflow and 'single_state' for state_machine if the type is omitted 'marking_store' => [
-            'type' => 'multiple_state', // or 'single_state', can be omitted to default to workflow type's default 'property' => 'marking', // this is the property on the model, defaults to 'marking' 'class' => MethodMarkingStore::class, // optional, uses EloquentMethodMarkingStore by default (for Eloquent models)
+            'property' => 'marking', // this is the property on the model, defaults to 'marking' 'class' => MethodMarkingStore::class, // optional, uses EloquentMethodMarkingStore by default (for Eloquent models)
         ],